I’m an assistant professor of Earth & Environment at Boston University.

-These are questions that fascinate me.
-I answer them using large spatial datasets, satellite imagery, and quantitative causal inference.
-In doing so, I aim to support the work of donors, governments, NGOs, and individuals that work to stem the decline of biological diversity on this amazing planet.
+I am interested in the effective conservation of terrestrial ecosystems.
+I ask: Where do conservation action happen?
+Why there?
+And what difference do they make?
+For answers, I rely on large spatial datasets, long-term observation of land cover change, and quantitative causal inference.
+In doing this work, I aim to support the efforts of governments, donors, NGOs, and individuals that aim to stem the decline of biological diversity on this amazing planet.

 My current research focuses on land acquisitions for conservation, with projects in the U.S., Colombia, and Chile.
 Past work examined the effectiveness of protected areas, indigenous lands, biosphere reserves, payments for environmental services, certification, and supply-chain instruments.
 I conducted empirical research in more than 20 countries in Latin America, Asia, Europe, and the Middle East.